FCrSTATS/StatsBomb_WomensData/C1_UnderlyingMechanics.md

 Building a 'Unique' Passing Model - Part 1 - Create the Underlying Mechanics
 ================

-Intro
+The Concept
 -----

 You are watching a football match, possession is being circulated around the middle in unspectacular fashion.
-Then all of a sudden, your central midfielder (known for his vision) gets a moment of time and hits a great pass.
+Then all of a sudden, your attacking midfielder (known for his vision) gets a moment of time and hits a great pass.
 You know it's a great pass, it's something different, yeah it's not normal, it's..... unique.
-I am writing this before I set off on a coding journey to see if I can identify pass uniqueness (referred to PU from now on), the following is the documentation of the journey mistakes, tagents and hopefully successes included.

 ![](https://github.com/FCrSTATS/StatsBomb_WomensData/blob/master/images/passmodel1/pass.png)

+I am writing this before I set off on a coding journey to see if I can identify pass uniqueness (referred to PU from now on), the following is Part 1 of the documentation of the journey mistakes, tagents and hopefully successes included.

 The Data & Setup
 ----------------